-Websites illegally share material without the valid consent from the owner.
+Websites illegally share material without valid consent from the owner.

 If your site has been affected by pirate update follow these steps

-An EMD is a domain name that matches with a search query that will likely drive traffic to your website.
+An EMD is a domain name that exactly matches a search query that will likely drive traffic to your website.

 Launch date: September 2012

 * Don’t build an exact match domain name.
 Instead of targeting the exact keyword matching domain name, go with the partial match domain names.